| Description:

 agreement.

-agreement, please so indicate by signing in the space provided below.
+If the foregoing adequately sets forth our understanding andagreement, please so indicate by signing in the space provided below.

-/s/ L. A. Lambert
+Yours truly,/s/ L. A. Lambert

 Director Labor Relations